Best Mexican dishes – The most popular Mexican foods

 Torta Ahogada – Drowned Baguette

-This is the most popular street food in the state of Jalisco.
-It’s a sandwich made with a bread called “birote” stuffed with confit pork meat immersed in a hot sauce based on dried chilies, vinegar, tomato, and spices.
-They are simple, spicy, and tasty!
+This is the most popular spicy, and tasty street food in the state of Jalisco.
+It’s a sandwich made with bread stuffed with confit pork meat immersed in a hot sauce based on dried chilies, vinegar, tomato, and spices.

 The original “torta ahogada” is eaten out of a plastic bag.